Q How do you know it's working?

 and then check how much collects after treating with Xcelplus.

-(1/1000 gram) range.
+(1/1000 gram).
 You will also have to remove excess oil and grime

-N.B.
-A wash in petrol will remove excess oil.
-Iron should be <95 ppm (Parts Per Million).
+from the plug: A wash in petrol will remove excess oil.
+It is usually

-c) Use a patch tester (refer Fluid Rx Diagnostics) or put a drop of oil on a piece of filter paper and see how dirty it is before
+b) Use a oil patch tester (refer Fluid Rx Diagnostics) or put a drop of oil on a piece of filter paper and see how dirty it is before

 and after.
 Filter paper makes it easier to accurately determine how dirty oil